tsourolampis/bu-cs630-fall23/Lectures/Lecture 1.md

 	- ranking\[b, a\] vs ranking\[b, M(b)]

 ### There is always a stable matching...
-- If the graph is bipartite (stable roommate problem)
+- If the graph is bipartite (if not, then stable roommate problem)